Visa policy of Mauritius

+Visitors to Mauritius must obtain a visa in advance, unless they are a citizen of a visa-exempt country or are eligible to obtain a visa on arrival.

-Most visitors to Mauritius are visa exempt or can obtain a visa on arrival.
-However, some countries must obtain a visa in advance before being allowed into the country.
+While most visitors to Mauritius are visa-exempt or can obtain a visa on arrival, nationals of certain countries must obtain a visa in advance before being allowed into the country.

+Entry requirements

+Travellers entering Mauritius are required to complete the "Mauritius All-In-One Travel Form" by the Ministry of Health and Wellness, either online or upon arrival in Mauritius.

 Under Mauritian law, all visitors are required to hold proof of sufficient funds to cover their stay (minimum of US$100 per day), confirmed hotel reservation and documents required for their next destination.
-Business visits may not exceed 120 days within one calendar year and a maximum stay of 180 days in total (tourism and business) is granted within one calendar year.

 Visa policy map

 Visa exemption

-Holders of passports issued by the following 114 countries or territories may stay without a visa for 90 days:
+Holders of passports issued by following countries or territories do not need a visa to enter Mauritius.
+They are restricted to a maximum stay of 180 days per calendar year for tourism visits and a maximum stay of 120 days per calendar year for business visits (unless otherwise stated):

+1 - Maximum of 60 days each visit.

-In addition, a visa-free stay of 90 days will be granted to:
+In addition, a visa-free stay of 90 days will be granted to the following travelers (unless otherwise stated):